ZacconeAlessio/NALD/README.md

 This method is particularly useful near the glass transition, where conventional Green–Kubo calculations become computationally expensive due to the slow decay of stress autocorrelation functions.

-The viscosity calculation follows the methodology described in:
+The viscosity calculation follows the methodology described in the following papers:

 A. Singh, V. Vaibhav, T. W. Sirk, and A. Zaccone,
 *Viscosity of polymer melts using non-affine theory based on vibrational modes*,
 *The Journal of Chemical Physics* **162**, 244504 (2025).

+A. Zaccone,
+*General theory of the viscosity of liquids and solids from nonaffine particle motions*,
+*Physical Review E* **108**, 044101 (2023).

 ## Applications

 This package can be used for: